Complications From Lung Cancer

 Superior Vena Cava Syndrome (SCVS)

-When the disease has spread too far, tumors can press against the vein, causing a blockage (SCVS).
+When the disease has spread too far, tumors can press against the vein, causing a blockage (SCVS), resulting in lung cancer swollen face.
 This complication happens in less than 3.8% of patients with lung tumors.
-However, you should visit a doctor immediately if you discover swelling in the face or upper body as this would be an emergency medical situation.
+However, you should visit a doctor immediately if you discover lung cancer face swelling, as this would be an emergency medical situation.
 Other symptoms include chronic coughing and shortness of breath.

 Venous Thromboembolism (VTE)

 When lung cancer tumors take up space and overcrowd certain areas in the body, they can cause those areas to malfunction.
 This can cause further health issues like blocking a vein and causing blood clots (venous thromboembolism).
-There are two types, deep vein thrombosis (DVT) when the blood clot makes its way to a deeper vein like the leg.
+There are two types of venous thromboembolism.
+One is deep vein thrombosis (DVT), which occurs when the blood clot makes its way to a deeper vein like the leg.
 The second type of VTE is when the clot breaks off and heads to the lungs, also known as a pulmonary embolism.
 Your doctor can prescribe medications to help dissolve blood clots before they become an issue.

 Complications From Lung Cancer Treatment